chumingqian/chumingqian.github.io/_pages/about.md

 **Chinese Medicine is akin to the eldest brother**: Its highest practitioners prevent disease before it manifests, their mastery often unseen.

-The concept of the *"superior physician"* (上医) dates to the pre-Qin text *Guoyu*: *"A superior physician heals the nation; a middling one heals the people."* This underscores that true mastery lies in understanding grand patterns and subtle details alike.
+The concept of the *"superior physician"*  dates to the pre-Qin text *Guoyu*: *"A superior physician heals the nation; a middling one heals the people."* This underscores that true mastery lies in understanding grand patterns and subtle details alike.

 Tang Dynasty physician Sun Simiao, building on the *Huangdi Neijing*’s wisdom—*"Sages treat not illness but the absence of health, not chaos but its precursors"*—categorized medicine into three tiers:
 - **Superior physicians** prevent disease at its latent stage.